Parallellines0451/GTAIV.EFLC.FusionShaders/README.md

 # To-do:
 - Port the Xbox screen droplet shader to PC
 - Fix the water foam, which is somehow tied to the camera height
-- Fix the 1.0.7.0+ fake tree shadows, which move according to the sun angle instead of stretching (ideally they'd behave like the 1.0.4.0 fake tree shadows)
+- Either fix the fake tree shadows or add wind to trees without flag #31 in ext_veg.ide